Manhattan attacker ‘liked the U.S.,’ drove for Uber

 Police and the FBI urged members of the public to give them any photos or video that could help.
 The attack echoed a strategy that the Islamic State group has been suggesting to its followers.
 While police didn't specifically blame any group for the strike, President Donald Trump railed against the Islamic State and declared "enough!" and "NOT IN THE U.S.A.!"

 The victims reflected a city that is a melting pot and a magnet for visitors: One of the dead was from Belgium.
 Five were from Argentina and were celebrating the 30th anniversary of a school graduation, according to officials in those countries.
-The Argentine foreign ministry identified them as Ariel Erlij, Hernan Diego Mendoza, Diego Enrique Angelini, Alejandro Damian Pagnucco, and Hernan Ferruchi.
-In addition, it says Martin Ludovico Marro was recovering from injuries at Manhattan's Presbyterian Hospital.

-The victims were among eight friends celebrating the anniversary of their 1987 graduation from the Polytechnic School of Rosario, Argentina, with a U.S. trip to New York and Boston, where their classmate, Marro, lives.

-Argentina's consul in New York, Mateo Estreme, told La Capital in Rosario that the four survivors in the Argentine group are in a state of shock.
-Only days earlier, before flying to the U.S., they had posed for a group photo, all of them wearing T-shirts with the word "Libre," or Free.
+The injured included students and staffers on a school bus that the driver rammed.

 "This was an act of terror, and a particularly cowardly act of terror aimed at innocent civilians, aimed at people going about their lives who had no idea what was about to hit them," said Mayor Bill de Blasio, a Democrat.